 View a full list of the services Medicare is allowing via telephone on the CMS website.

 Providers who wish to expand or streamline Medicare annual wellness visit services must be careful.
 From the first contract to the last bill, one documentation error can jeopardize reimbursement.
 In addition, the time that it takes to wade through requirements can distract from patient care.
 The good news is that it doesn’t have to.
 Establishing a systematic approach to the Medicare annual wellness visit is the best course for delivering comprehensive preventive patient services.
+There are many factors to consider for AWV compliance, in addition to the following questions, here are some key takeaways from a recent AAFP survey.

 When working to improve your process, it’s important to consider the following questions: